SapanaChaudhary/SapanaChaudhary.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth year Ph.D. student in the Department of Electrical and Computer Engineering at the Texas A&M University, TX, USA.
+Hello!
+I am Sapana, a final year PhD student at Texas A&M University.
 I am being advised by [Dr. Dileep Kalathil](http://people.tamu.edu/~dileep.kalathil/).
-I work on fundamental and applied reinforcement learning (RL), especially meta RL and offline-RL.
+I am passionate about Reinforcement Learning (RL).
+I have worked on multiple algorithmic paradigms in RL ranging from generative adversarial imitation learning to meta-RL.
+More recently, I have pivoted towards fine-tuning Large Language Models (LLMs) using Reinforcement Learning from Human Feedback (RLHF).
+This pivot reflects my growing interest in the intersection of natural language processing and reinforcement learning.
+I have also built abstractive and extractive Q&A systems using retrieval augmented generation (RAG) and LLMs while doing an applied science internship at Amazon.

 <!--- In the long run, I want to focus on using principles from the human cognition and psychology to build better reinforcement learning agents.